LogtalkDotOrg/logtalk3/library/os/NOTES.md

 Some predicates may only be supported by a subset of backend Prolog compilers on a subset of operating-systems.
-They should be used with care and fully tested in your application domain as some backend Prolog compilers have buggy and inconsistent interfaces, notably across operating-systems.
+They should be used with care and fully tested in your application domain, as some backend Prolog compilers have buggy and inconsistent interfaces, notably across operating-systems.
 See the remarks section in the `os` object documentation for details.